Kim Sang-ok (independence activist): Biography

+When March 1st Movement took place, he organized a secret reform group with Yun Ik-jung and Shin Hwa-soo.
+He also published and distributed Innovation Notice.
+And in the spring of 1920, he met Kim Dong-soon, who came in from Manchuria, and planned to launch an independence movement with direct action, including the formation of an assassination squad to destroy the enemy's institutions.

 He returned to Korea in 1921 and carried out the mission of collecting military funds and spying for the country.
 In the winter of 1922, he entered Seoul with his comrades, Ahn Hong-han and Oh Bok-young, carrying weapons such as bombs, pistols, and live ammunition.

-On Jan.
-22, 1923, Kim ran around the roof of a civilian house surrounded by some 1,000 Japanese military police officers in Hyoje-dong, central Seoul, and fought a three-hour gun battle before killing himself with one remaining bullet.